MicrosoftDocs/visualstudio-docs/docs/debugger/managing-exceptions-with-the-debugger.md

      but it does not display the `here` line.

-*  A C# console application references a class library with a class that has two methods, a method that throws an exception and handles it and a second method that throws the same exception and doesn’t handle it:
+*  A C# console application references a class library with a class that has two methods, a method that throws an exception and handles it and a second method that throws the same exception and doesn't handle it:

     ```c#
     public class Class1